IvanCaceres/literate-journey/README.md

-This solution may be run on both OS X and Windows machines, make sure that ports (:5000, :3000) are availabel and UN-USED by other applications/processes.
+This solution may be run on both OS X and Windows machines, make sure that ports (:5000, :3000) are available and UN-USED by other applications/processes.

 This project is grouped into folders for the backend api as well as the frontend react/typescript application: